s-docs/S-Docs-Coding-Challenge/_stage1/README.md

         -  Amount
 - Allow users to bulk add and remove a specified Account as the associated Account record to any number of Opportunity records using buttons

-***If possible, when you complete this portion of the Coding Challenge, please save a copy of your work and then continue with the challenge***
+***If possible, when you complete this portion of the coding challenge, please save a copy of your work and then continue with the challenge***

 **Useful Salesforce Documentation**:
 -  https://developer.salesforce.com/docs/atlas.en-us.pages.meta/pages/pages_compref_pageBlockTable.htm